Christoph16478/iq/iq_java.md

 Session is a conversational state between client and server and it can consists of multiple request and response between client and server.
 Since HTTP and Web Server both are stateless, the only way to maintain a session is when some unique information about the session (session id) is passed between server and client in every request and response.

 Some of the common ways of session management in servlets are:

-User Authentication
+- User Authentication
-HTML Hidden Field
+- HTML Hidden Field
-Cookies
+- Cookies
-URL Rewriting
+- URL Rewriting
-Session Management API
+- Session Management API

-SessionManagement - Java Interview Questions - Edureka Apart from this blog, if you want to get trained by professionals on this technology, you can opt for structured training from edureka!
-Click below to know more.

 ----